Fireye04/coffee/content/writing/them.md

 However, one thing I am not is a chemist.
 Perhaps I should have tested my creations on a mouse or something first, but I was desperate.
-So it took me a moment to process when I saw a ghost of their figure in the bloody mirror fragments.
+So, it took me a moment to process things when I saw a ghost of their figure in the bloody mirror fragments.

 I gasped and moved to sit up, giving a little lurch instead, making a little "plish" as I landed back into my growing pool of blood and tears.
-My arms simply refused to do as I told them, keeping me strictly anchored to the ground, the slits in my wrists that were supposed to free me instead rooting me in my awful body.
+My arms simply refused to do as I told them, keeping me strictly anchored to the ground.
+The slits in my wrists that were supposed to free me choosing to instead root me in my awful body.

 I gave a slight chuckle, glancing around at my failed experiment.
 I was damn foolish to believe that some half corrupted old webpage that I had dug up from the old net would adequately instruct me on the nuances of hormone structure.
 I glanced a reflection of myself on the volumetric flask containing the concentrated essence of failure.
+The damn thing kept following me around.
 My vision flashed red in sheer self hatred.
-I wanted it gone, my failure, the flask, everything.
+I wanted it gone, my failure, the flask, but most of all that awful, evil face that looked back at me.
 My hands of course did nothing, so I opted instead to writhe in desperation.

 A soft "splash" of a boot making contact with my pool of misery put my useless movements to a stop.
+They were back.

 "Destroy it all" I felt my hoarse voice say.
-They finally came into view, kneeling by my side, that look of melancholy still present on their face as I had remembered it years ago.
+They finally came into view, kneeling by my side, that look of melancholy still present on their face as I had remembered it all those years ago.
 They placed a hand on my shoulder, grabbing and shaking it slightly.
 Their eyebrows were pressed together in a look of concern.
 A plea of some sort.